kaitgaiss/kaitgaiss.github.io/guides/creativity.md

 - There is this cycle.
 Some hybrid reaction is needed.
 We have to be able to do both: to contemplate and participate, to leave and always come back, where we are needed.
 	- Thoreau’s ultimate hope was that if enough individual people decided at once to exercise their moral judgment instead of continuing to play the game, then the game might actually change for once.
 	- This collective alignment emerges as a product of intense individual self-discipline—like a crowd of Thoreaus refusing in tandem.
 In so doing, the “third space”—not of retreat, but of refusal, boycott, and sabotage—can become a spectacle of noncompliance that registers on the larger scale of the public.
+- Just stay with the process and don’t panic.
+You’re supposed to be there - we are meant to engage with inspiration, and inspiration wants to work with us.
+*

 ## Curation as a creative act.